 If you’ve been managing people for a while, you don’t need anyone to tell you how the quickly the workforce changes.
 No matter what the unemployment rate or staffing outlook is, one of the driving influences in your ever-changing employee base is generational.
 Millennials are already the largest segment in the workforce and their share will continue to increase over the next several years.

 A lot is changing…

 You can’t fight the changing demographics of the workforce, so you might as well embrace them.
 You’ll likely need to give a little so you an get a lot from your millennial employees.
 Try these three strategies:

 - Give them freedom to express themselves.
 Millennials are known for doing things their way, but that doesn’t mean they can’t be an important part of a productive team.
 They pride themselves on personal expression that can sometimes go against traditional norms.
 Nearly half of all millennials have at least one tattoo and multiple body piercings are becoming more common.
 To leverage the talent this age group has to offer, it may be time to loosen up your dress code.
-If you don’t, you may lose a large chunk of potential talent.
+If you don’t, you may lose a large chunk of potential employees.

 - Provide flexibility to balance work/life needs.
 Contrary to some stereotypes, millennials are hard workers.
 The are not, however, workaholics.
 They grew up craving balance in their lives, and as adults, they demand it.
 If you can’t offer that, they’ll find a company that will.

 - Make your values clear.
 While money always matters, studies show it’s not the primary force behind millennials’ job loyalty.
 When they feel like they share a company’s core values and feel connected to its mission, they’re more likely to stick around.